 Due to the nature of batted material, which is commonly in the form of fiberglass insulation-batts, fiberglass must also be perfectly cut and placed in between rafters by insulation installers.
 Tyvek or foam must be used in combination with fiberglass to minimize air leakage.
 Many homes do not have Tyvek installed in their walls.

 Blown fiberglass is available, however air leakage may still be a concern when not used with proper foam air sealing.
 Some recent glass mixtures have allowed some fiberglass to be less itchy and non-air born, so it is less of a concern.

 Cathedral Ceilings & Scissor Truss’s

-Scissor Truss’s are cathedral ceilings that the insulator can crawl threw from the attic access area.
+Scissor Truss’s are cathedral ceilings that the insulator can crawl through from the attic access area.

-Loose-fill attics Our regular blown-in insulation attic service.
+Loose-fill attics are our regular blown-in insulation attic service.

 Insulation can be a keystone to energy maintenance when properly installed.
 Hire a company who treats insulation as a service rather than merely a product.

 Highly Suggested Optional Services